SudoSuMaster/localAI/readme.md

 (Docker setup)
 - Do this only if you know how docker compose work, for beginners use the normal desktop setup.
-- Read the readme before compose the docker file
+- Read the readme before composing the docker file
 >https://github.com/SudoSuMaster/docker-compose-files/tree/main/ollama-ai